kfoley123/pokemoncard_frontend/README.md

 # _Pokemon Card Database_

-A frontend app that links to an API of Pokemon Cards that you can view or add to personal collections.
+A frontend app that links to an API of Pokemon Cards which allows users to create an account, log in to their account and add or remove cards from their personal collection.

 ---